MarkPearlCoZa/Blog_General/_posts/2019-07-22-Evolving-graduate-programme-for-software-developers.md

 tags:
 category: General
 ---
+Where I work we've been improving our graduate programme for software developers.
+Today I would like to share some of the insights we've gained over the last few years around how to do this better.

+## How do I fit into this?

+My involvement in our graduate has evolved with time.
+It started as a part time volunteer to help improve the experience.
+Since then it's evolved to be a fulltime dedicated role.
+In this post I would like to share some of the insights I've gained over the last few years around how to do this better.

 ## Why do we have a graduate programme

+Before I get into what we've done I want to briefly touch on why we have a graduate software developer programme.

 * Scarcity of experienced software engineers
 * Allows us to focus on culture